The URL Structure For An Amazon Product Listing: Where’s The ASIN?

 Note: every retailer selling the same product on Amazon should use exactly the same ASIN.

-But: not all ASINs could be used globally.
-That means the item sold on Amazon.co.uk could have a different identification number.
+However: not all ASINs could be used globally.
+That means the same item sold on Amazon.co.uk could have a different identification number than on Amazon.co.es.

 Why Is Amazon ASIN Important To Sellers?